Simple Straw Painting For Kids Inspired by Jackson Pollock

-I love to always try to tie an art history element to my lessons and projects.
-This project is super easy to do!
+I always strive to incorporate an art history element into my lessons and projects.
+This project is super easy to do that with!

 After discussing Jackson Pollock’s artwork, my preschool-aged children were very excited to create a Pollock-inspired art project.

 This is probably the trickiest part for some children.
-However, this picture shows my preschool-aged daughter being able to do this!
+However, this picture shows my preschool-aged daughter doing this!

-Show kids how to place the straw in watercolor paint and then use their fingers to cover the top of the straw.
+- PLACE IN CUP – Place the straw in the watercolor paint and then use their fingers to cover the top of the straw.

 As you can see, my preschool-aged children created some amazing Jackson Pollock-inspired paintings!